 Moose Lake, WI to Mercer, WI; 72 miles, 10-15+ mph S, sunny, 70-80’s

 Today’s route combined state highways and county roads.
 The first 30 miles or so were on WI 77 through the Chequamegon National Forest.
 It was good riding with smooth pavement, nice rolling hills, little traffic, and a nice tail wind.
 There was a 16 mile stretch where there were warning signs for elk crossings.
-Doing my research, elk were reintroduced in 1995 into the national forest and currently number around 185.
+Doing my research, in 1995 elk were reintroduced into the national forest and currently number around 185.
 The warning signs are the kind that start blinking if the sensors detect movement.
 The engineers did not consider all test cases, since I seemed to be setting them off as I rode along, and I certainly did not see any elk.
 However, the SAG driver (Sally) was much more successful as she saw an elk along a side road she was exploring.
 I keep hoping for a bear sighting on one of the county roads but no luck so far.
 In case you are wondering as I was, are there any moose in WI, the answer is yes but only about 50 or so.
 A few logging trucks started to appear, the first we have seen since leaving the mountains of the West.
 The county roads keep you on your toes as the pavement quality varies widely, and there may be a steep hill to climb just around the next curve.